 1 Particulate emissions must be measured for one vehicle per test group that certifies to the LEV IV particulate standards to demonstrate compliance with the applicable FTP standard.
-Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in title 13, CCR, section 1961.4(c)(9)(B) or (c)(9)(E), as applicable.
+Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in title 13, CCR, section 1961.4(d)(3)(A)1. or (e)(3)(A)1., as applicable.

 2 Particulate emissions must be measured for two vehicles per test group that certifies to the LEV IV particulate standards to demonstrate compliance with the applicable FTP standard.
-Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in title 13, CCR, section 1961.4(c)(9)(B) or (c)(9)(E), as applicable.
+Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in title 13, CCR, section 1961.4(d)(3)(A)1. or (e)(3)(A)1., as applicable.

 3 Particulate emissions must be measured for three vehicles per test group that certifies to the LEV IV particulate standards to demonstrate compliance with the applicable FTP standard.
-Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in section title 13, CCR, section 1961.4(c)(9)(B) or (c)(9)(E), as applicable.
+Each vehicle must also be tested to demonstrate compliance with the LEV IV SFTP particulate standard in section title 13, CCR, section 1961.4(d)(3)(A)1. or (e)(3)(A)1., as applicable.

 High Mileage Testing.
-Amend subparagraph (c)(2) of 40 CFR § 86.1845-04 to read as follows: At least one vehicle of each test group certified to the emission standards in title 13, CCR, section 1961.4(c)(1) must have a minimum odometer mileage of 105,000 miles or 75 percent of full useful life mileage.
-See § 86.1838-01(c)(2) for small volume manufacturer mileage requirements.
+Amend subparagraph (c)(2) of 40 CFR § 86.1845-04 to read as follows: At least one vehicle of each test group certified to the emission standards in title 13, CCR, section 1961.4 (d)(2)(A)1. or (e)(2)(A) must have a minimum odometer mileage of 105,000 miles or 75 percent of full useful life mileage.
+See 40 CFR § 86.1838-01(c)(2) for small volume manufacturer mileage requirements.

 High Altitude Testing.
-Amend subparagraph (c)(5)(i) of 40 CFR § 86.1845-04 by adding the following sentence: High altitude testing shall not apply at 50oF.
-High altitude testing is not required for demonstrating compliance with the Partial Soak NMOG+NOx standards in title 13, CCR, section 1961.4(c)(6), the Quick Drive-Away NMOG+NOx standards in title 13, CCR, section 1961.4(c)(7), or the High Power Cold Start US06 standards in title 13, CCR, section 1961.4(c)(10).
+Subparagraph (c)(5)(i) of 40 CFR § 86.1845-04: [No change.]

 * * * * *

+§ 86.1847 Manufacturer in-use verification and in-use confirmatory testing; submittal of information and maintenance of records.

+§ 86.1847-01.
+Amend as follows:

+* * * * *

+Amend subparagraph (b)(1) of 40 CFR § 86.1847-01 to read: A complete printout of each and every emission test performed, which must include all test results, the date of each test, the full useful life emission standards to which the test group is certified, and the phase mass values for fuel economy, carbon dioxide and each pollutant measured by the Federal Test Procedure and Supplemental Test Procedure as prescribed by subpart B of this part.

+Amend subparagraph (f)(1) of 40 CFR § 86.1847-01 to read: A complete printout of each and every emission test performed, which must include all test results, the date of each test, the full useful life emission standards to which the test group is certified, and the phase mass values for fuel economy, carbon dioxide and each pollutant measured by the Federal Test Procedure and Supplemental Test Procedure as prescribed by subpart B of this part.

 California Provisions: Certification and In-Use testing requirements for chassis certified Medium-Duty Vehicles (MDV) with a Gross Combined Weight Rating (GCWR) greater than 14,000 pounds, using the Moving Average Window (MAW).

 * * * * *